 Yet glinting hopefully on the edge of 26 Lancaster schools are banks of solar panels that channel relentless sun into renewable energy.
 The energy promises to not only power the local schools but to create jobs, supercharge the local economy and revitalize the city center.
 In just two years, GOP-led Lancaster has become an unlikely green energy vortex that just might redefine everything we thought we knew about party politics and environmental policy.
 Recently, the mayor of Lancaster, R. Rex Parris, announced his goal of turning Lancaster into America's first net zero city and the first to produce all its electricity from renewable sources.

-On the national level, environmental legislation has been gridlocked ever since December 2010, when the Democrats' cap and trade bill built to mitigate climate change was nixed before making it to the Democratic-controlled Senate.
+On the national level, environmental legislation has been gridlocked ever since December 2010, when the Democrats' cap and trade bill built to mitigate climate change didn't pass in the Democratic controlled Senate.

 Certainly, a floundering recovery hasn't helped.
 But advocates argue that clean energy can create jobs while weaning us off fossil fuels.
 Yet, the hangover from Solyndra, the solar panel manufacturing firm that received over $500 million in federal loans only to fail when cheaper panels hit the market, has made for tough going.
 According to green energy industry analyst Dallas Kachan, “The collapse of Solyndra turned renewable energy into a political hot potato, and American lawmakers are still gun shy when it comes to renewable power, even if it doesn't directly involve taxpayer funds.”